Case Study

 Want to understand the process first?
 See how we work →

-Barry Gough is the COO of Deep Purple AI Consulting.
-With an MSc in Computer Science from University College Dublin — where machine learning was a core focus of his studies — and over 20 years building production software systems, Barry brings formal ML training and deep hands-on engineering experience to every AI and data analytics engagement.
+Barry Gough is the CTO of Deep Purple AI Consulting.
+With an MSc in Computer Science from University College Dublin, where machine learning was a core focus of his studies, and over 20 years building production software systems, Barry brings formal ML training and deep hands-on engineering experience to every AI and data analytics engagement.

-Barry completed his masters at UCD in 2011, studying ML algorithms, statistical modelling, and data-driven systems at a pivotal moment — just as big data techniques were maturing and deep learning was about to transform the industry.
-At Purpledecks (Deep Purple's predecessor consultancy), he spent nearly a decade progressing from Senior Developer to Head of Operations, leading the technical delivery of enterprise projects that increasingly incorporated machine learning, computer vision, data classification, predictive features, and recommendation engines for commercial clients across Ireland and the UK.
+Barry completed his masters at UCD in 2011, studying ML algorithms, statistical modelling and data-driven systems just as big data techniques were maturing and deep learning was about to transform the industry.
+At Purpledecks (Deep Purple's predecessor consultancy), he spent nearly a decade progressing from Senior Developer to Head of Operations, leading the technical delivery of enterprise projects that increasingly incorporated machine learning, computer vision, data classification, predictive features and recommendation engines for commercial clients across Ireland and the UK.

-At Deep Purple, Barry leads all technical delivery — AI system architecture, machine learning model development, data pipeline engineering — and manages a team of PhD-level data scientists.
-His combination of formal ML education, a decade of incorporating AI into commercial projects, and hands-on experience architecting autonomous AI systems means clients work directly with a technical lead who can make genuine engineering decisions about AI.
+At Deep Purple, Barry leads all technical delivery: AI system architecture, machine learning model development, data pipeline engineering, and manages a team of experienced ML engineers and applied statisticians.
+His combination of formal ML education, a decade of incorporating AI into commercial projects and hands-on experience architecting autonomous AI systems means clients work with a technical lead who can make genuine engineering decisions about AI.

-Deep Purple AI Consulting (deeppurple.ai) is an AI consultancy and custom software development company based in Ireland.
+Deep Purple AI Consulting (deeppurple.ai) is an AI consultancy and custom software development company based in Ireland, serving clients across Ireland, Northern Ireland, and the UK.
 We help established businesses identify where AI can make a real difference, then build the systems to make it happen.
 Senior-only delivery.
 Grant-funded where possible.
 No hype.

 We use cookies to ensure our website works properly and to help us improve it.
 You can accept all cookies or customise your preferences.
 See our Cookie Policy for details.